Universal Service Administrative Company (USAC)

 The funds dispersed by USAC fill the gaps in areas of the nation that have no access to broadband which is dependent for “services needed to work, learn, heal and communicate.” $10 billion are dispersed annually to schools, libraries and rural health care entities, to name a few.
 More information about USAC can be found here.

 The RHC supports eligible rural health care entities in obtaining broadband connectivity by which aid in providing the nation with exceptional medical care.
-As the consortium leader for Colorado, CTN’s Net Connect, Building Communities and CTN 1 network participate in the RHC programs Healthcare Connect Fund which provides $400 million annually for broadband and telecom services.
+The RHC programs Healthcare Connect Fund provide $581 million annually for broadband and telecom services.
 By participating in the RHC Healthcare Connect Fund, CTN members receive up to 65% subsidy on broadband expenses and network equipment.
 Click here to learn more about this program.

 RHC Program Eligible Entities